Aidan-Pick/cv/AidanPickCV.typ

   ][
     Conducted interviews with *charity coordinators and volunteers*, narrowing down on *pain points* to improve UX ][
-    Delivered a *live demo* and UX walkthrough to industry alligned judges, *achieving 88%* for engineering depth and clarity ]
+    Delivered a *live demo* and UX walkthrough to industry aligned judges, *achieving 88%* for engineering depth and clarity ]
   #dated_project(
     "PintOS Operating System",